-“How do you find the motivation to run a photography business?”
+“I started promoting my photography services for about a year now and not much is happening.
+How do you find the motivation to run a photography business?”

 In my experience, running a photography business as a freelance is about liking what you do as a professional; falling in love with the process and chasing what makes you happy.
 When you start working for yourself, you shouldn’t need the motivation to get up and get the work done.

 But you will need the discipline and the focus to get the work done because it’s very easy to get distracted and ending up procrastinating for the rest of the day when you should be promoting your skills.